-The Office of Title IX and Clery Compliance will advise as appropriate and necessary all parties involved in cases alleging sexual harassment to include supervisor, Complainant, and Respondent.

-The Office of Title IX and Clery Compliance and the Office of Human Resources will correct any identifiable sexual harassment and counsel employees when appropriate to prevent and correct unlawful workplace harassment.
+The Office of Title IX and Clery Compliance will advise as appropriate and necessary all parties involved in cases alleging sexual harassment to include the Complainant, Respondent, Office of Human Resources, and supervisors, if applicable.
+The Office of Title IX and Clery Compliance and the Office of Human Resources will address any identifiable sexual harassment and counsel employees when appropriate to prevent and correct unlawful workplace harassment.
 The Office of Title IX and Clery Compliance and the Office of Human Resources will create and maintain a work environment free of unlawful workplace harassment.